 What makes Thai Massage or any other therapy unique?
-There are countless massage and therapy systems to choose from, and that’s great!
+There are lots of massage and therapy systems to choose from, and that’s great!

 Which massage is right for you?